/>

-Indoor air pollution is an underestimated problem and can cause numerous illnesses.
+Indoor air pollution is an underestimated problem and can cause numerous illnesses, and it is also a question of sustainability.

-This article gives you an overview and shows you possibilities to improve your house or office.
+This article will give you a short overview and shows you possibilities to improve your house or office.

 According to the American Medical Association, 50% of all illnesses are caused or aggravated by polluted indoor air.

-Other sources related to some activities like painting carried out at home, release pollutants intermittently.
+Other sources related to some activities like painting carried out in your home, release pollutants intermittently.

 High pollutant concentrations can remain in the air for long periods after some of these activities were performed.